robogeek/docx2pdf/documents/Definition.html.md

 - **Authorization.** Within the context of a given program, a VEN will be authorized to access some set of resources and associated operations.
 The VTN server will limit access to resources and associated operations to those authorized to a requestor, based on the identity of the requestor.
 See Authentication above.
 - **Common (well known and widely implemented) Security Model**.
 OADR REST adopts common industry approaches to Authentication and Authorization.
 [REST-API-Best_Practices]

+[^1]: Note that VTNs may provide some endpoints with no access restrictions for freely available information such as prices for common tariffs.

 ## Assumptions

 The following specific assumptions underlie the OpenADR 3.0 security model.

 - VTN security must meet stringent requirements.
 Client requests must be able to be authenticated and access to API resources and operations must be able to be authorized.
   - VTNs are software applications that do not directly interface with any element of the grid.
 As an information service provided by a utility retailer, the VTN provides APIs to allow the retailer to 'publish' information it deems appropriate toshare with customers and other interested parties.
 There is no mechanism by which a VTN (if restricted to implement only its function as a resource server) or its clients may interact with other components of a utility\'s systems.